Connecticut Appeals Attorney

 The Court of Appeals uses a writ to review cases at its discretion.
 The only Court that can overturn a ruling from the Court of Appeals is the Supreme Court of the U.S.

 Have You Been Convicted And Sentenced For A Crime And Want To Appeal?

 If you have been convicted of a crime, you may be able to overturn your conviction or lessen your sentencing with an appeal.
-As a criminal defendant you have the right to one appeal but you can ask the Maryland Court of Appeals to hear a second level of appeal if necessary.
+As a criminal defendant you have the right to one appeal but you can ask the Connecticut Court of Appeals to hear a second level of appeal if necessary.

 Appeal to the Circuit Court and Get A New Trial

 If your first trial was in the District Court and you lost, you can appeal and get a completely new trial in the Circuit Court.
 An appeal will offer the opportunity to file new motions, call different witnesses, demand a jury and get new rulings on evidence.

 Reduce Your Sentence By Filing A Motion of Reconsideration